mcholismalik/aiva-eng-spec/readme.md

 1. **Message Reception and Validation**: When a user sends a message via WhatsApp, it reaches the WAHA (WhatsApp HTTP API) service.
 WAHA handles the WhatsApp Business API functions including encryption, delivery receipts, and media handling.
 The webhook handler performs initial validation using HMAC signatures to verify the request source.

 2. **Security Layer Processing**: Before business logic execution, the security module validates user identity using phone number as the primary identifier.
-It verifies user onboarding status, retrieves role-based permissions, and applies rate limiting to prevent abuse.
+It verifies user onboarding status and retrieves role-based permissions.
 Unauthorized users receive an onboarding message.

 3. **Context Understanding**: The context module analyzes incoming messages within conversation history.
 It uses a sliding window approach to maintain relevant context while managing memory efficiently.
 Query complexity analysis determines whether the request requires simple tool execution or multi-step reasoning.